 The nature-y plant trend isn’t just popular for looks right now; did you know, plants actually purify the air we breathe AND can reduce stress?
 The latter part was fresh news to me!

 So, to feel more positive and happy this winter, spruce up your home with some plants!
-Even if you think you have a “black thumb”, don’t be discouraged; this article has some great tips for cultivating plants as a beginner.
+Even if you think you have a “black thumb”, don’t be discouraged; there are many resources online to help cultivate plants as a beginner.
 Check out this link for 35 of the best plants to encourage a good night’s sleep!

 20. Fight The Bugs